QuantEcon/lecture-source-py/source/rst/amss3.rst

 Asymptotic Mean and Rate of Convergence
 ================================================================================

-We apply results of :cite:`BEGS1` to interpret
+We apply the results of :cite:`BEGS1` to interpret

   * the mean of the ergodic distribution of government debt